Zero Degree

 Zero Degree is a 1998 postmodern, transgressive, lipogrammatic novel by Tamil author Charu Nivedita, who is based in India.
 It was later translated into Malayalam and English.

-This Book is known for its experimental structure and non-linear narrative style, the novel is regarded as a significant work in contemporary Tamil literature.
+Known for its experimental structure and non-linear narrative style, the novel is regarded as a significant work in contemporary Tamil literature.
 It explores themes of identity, desire, violence, and psychological instability through a fragmented and multi-voiced narrative.
 An English translation by Pritham K. Chakravarthy and Rakesh Khanna was published by Blaft Publications in 2008.

 Synopsis

 Zero Degree traces the experiences of a disturbed narrator whose world unfolds through a fragmented, dream-like sequence of events.
 The story does not follow a linear path; instead, it mirrors the protagonist’s fractured state of mind.
 Through its shifting voices and disjointed episodes, the novel reflects on questions of identity, desire, and existential despair.

 Style

 Zero Degree is noted for its unconventional literary techniques.
 These include abrupt transitions between voices, the absence of a straightforward chronology, and the use of multiple narrative forms such as lists, transcripts, prose-poetry, and archival-style fragments.
 Some chapters employ minimal or non-traditional punctuation, while others reference global literature, cinema, and Tamil mythology.

 The novel incorporates a lipogrammatic constraint in which only numbers numerologically equivalent to nine appear (with limited exceptions).
 Characters from Charu Nivedita’s earlier works also appear, creating an interlinked fictional universe.